Bonemeijer/SmartDump/README.md

 ## Deployment

 Don't.
 Don't deploy debug tools.
-Which is why I recommend using the `--dev` flag during your composer require.
+Which is why I recommend using the `--dev` flag during installation.

 ## Versioning